We at devtodev continue writing about important monetization metrics which you can use when analying your games.

 Let's assume that 1,000 out of 5,000 active users have made certain in-app purchases worth $3,000.
 Now we can calculate ARPU and ARPPU basing on this data.

 ARPU = $3,000 / 5,000 = $0.6 — that’s an average sum that an active user pays

 ARPPU = $3,000 / 1,000 = $3 — that’s an average sum that a paying user pays

 ARPPU, in turn, is directly related to the revenue.

 In other words, by increasing ARPPU or Paying Users, you can increase your Revenue.

-However, while increasing ARPPU, it's important to keep an eye on other metrics, as its increasing may be followed by decreasing of other indexes.
+However, while increasing ARPPU, it's important to keep an eye on other metrics, as its increasing may be followed by a decrease of other indexes.